How to Get Into Boston University: Acceptance Rate and Strategies

-- BU experienced a 6.7% increase in applications from the previous cycle.
+- BU experienced a 1.1% increase in international applications from the previous cycle.

 Who Actually Gets Into Boston University?

 Let’s look at the demographics of Boston University undergraduates:

-- Students represent all 50 states (plus Puerto Rico, the District of Columbia, Guam, and the American Samoa Islands and U.S. Virgin Islands).
+- Students represent all 50 states (plus Puerto Rico, the District of Columbia, Guam, American Samoa Islands and U.S. Virgin Islands).

 - They come from 100+ countries around the world.